 Like with most things related to interior design, it is important to have a clear and consistent color palette when styling shelves.
 Take a look at the photo above.
 The white books and creamy built-in shelves make for a rich and airy feel.
 Mix in the nickel and steel metallic decor, and the room looks complete and effortlessly sophisticated.

 As you read this post and scroll through the images, you’ll find that whether bright, neutral, or moody, the palette for a successfully styled shelf typically consists of a base color and then a metallic accent color.
 This is generally good practice, but don’t be afraid to experiment and bend the rules and throw a third complementary color in there.

 Get the Chinoiserie Look

 This is the part that makes shelf styling so much fun!
 Explore our collection of decor and add all of your pretty items!
 Objects, sculptures, collections, vessels, flowers…you name it.
-The key is to provide a healthy mix and to think sculptural.
+The key is to provide a healthy mix and to think sculptural, especially when working with built in bookshelves.
 A tip we adore at Kathy Kuo Home is to use an organic material for a super refreshing look, like our petrified wood slices or a beautiful shell.

 Okay, so now you have all of your shelf styling essentials … But this is only half the battle!
 The last step is to blend together all of the aforementioned tips effortlessly for a fresh and cohesive look.
 Mix together texture, size, and tone, but be sure to keep to a singular color palette or style.

 For more styling tips, take a look at our moody, black and gold bookshelf as an example.
 Move things around to see how they look in different places, and take time to play with different groupings (Pro Tip: Odd numbers tend to look better in a group than even numbers).
 The honest trick to getting a shelf to look perfect is spending the time to style and edit until everything falls into place!